-You can create a read replica in a different region from your master server.
+You can create a read replica in a different region from your source server.
 Cross-region replication can be helpful for scenarios like disaster recovery planning or bringing data closer to your users.

-You can have a master server in any Azure Database for MariaDB region.
-A master server can have a replica in its paired region or the universal replica regions.
+You can have a source server in any Azure Database for MariaDB region.
+A source server can have a replica in its paired region or the universal replica regions.
 The picture below shows which replica regions are available depending on your source region.

 Universal replica regions

-You can always create a read replica in any of the following regions, regardless of where your master server is located.
-These are the universal replica regions:
+You can create a read replica in any of the following regions, regardless of where your source server is located.
+The supported universal replica regions include:

-Australia East, Australia Southeast, Brazil South, Canada Central, Canada East, Central US, East Asia, East US, East US 2, Japan East, Japan West, Korea Central, Korea South, North Central US, North Europe, South Central US, Southeast Asia, UK South, UK West, West Europe, West US, West US 2.
+Australia East, Australia Southeast, Brazil South, Canada Central, Canada East, Central US, East Asia, East US, East US 2, Japan East, Japan West, Korea Central, Korea South, North Central US, North Europe, South Central US, Southeast Asia, UK South, UK West, West Europe, West US, West US 2, West Central US.

 If you are using cross-region replicas for disaster recovery planning, we recommend you create the replica in the paired region instead of one of the other regions.
 Paired regions avoid simultaneous updates and prioritize physical isolation and data residency.